What did I expect from a book which sub-heads itself as A Dark Lord’s Diary and A Memoir and Manifesto for Villains and Monsters?

 by Jeff Mach

-- The book/journal to be written entirely from the point of view of a loquacious but dastardly super villain
+- A book/journal to be written entirely from the point of view of a loquacious but dastardly super villain

 - A plot choc full of the thoughts and actions of an extreme machiavellian character, whose evil deeds and plans would provide vicarious thrills while horrifying the more gentle reader